JMSafadi/alias-game/readme.md

 Error Responses:

 ```
-404 Lobby Not Found: The specified lobby does not exist.
+404 The specified lobby does not exist.
+400 Lobby with ID notValidID not found.
 ```

-### 2.3 Endpoint: `/lobby/create`
+### 3.3 Endpoint: `/lobby/create`
 #### `POST` - Create a new game lobby

 Allows a user to create a new game lobby.
 The creator becomes the lobby owner and can manage settings such as the number of players and teams.